varunnmishraa/HTML/README.md

 # HTML
-"This repository contains code of HTML that i learned during my Journey.
+"This repository contains code of HTML that i learned during my Web Development Journey.